anabrid/the-analog-thing-docs/rst/computing_elements/basics_machine_unit.rst

 The machine unit is system specific, the **THAT has a machine unit of +/- 10 volts.**

-The CHINCH-outputs (x, y , z, u) have a 10 to 1 voltage devider so the results given by those outputs can only give values between -1 and +1.
+The CHINCH-outputs (x, y , z, u) have a 10 to 1 voltage divider so the results given by those outputs can only give values between -1 and +1.

 .. raw:: latex